On this page

 This first phase was supported by an NGO reference group comprised of CID member organisations: Oxfam New Zealand, UNICEF New Zealand, Tearfund New Zealand, ADRA New Zealand, and Circuit International.

-A second cohort of seven NGOs were identified for the next phase of the Negotiated Partnerships.
-A number of these NGOs are close to starting implementation stages after an extensive design process.
+A second cohort of seven NGOs were identified for the next phase of the Negotiated Partnerships, most of which are now in implementation.

 - Oxfam New Zealand(external link);